yegory/WorkoutApp/README.md

 ## Who will use it?

-The final application **could potentially be used by anyone** (assuming enough pre-made workout programs are made), however, since the time is limited for this project, the design/features will be biased towards the average male/woman ( need to define this better later).
+The final application **could potentially be used by anyone** (assuming enough pre-made workout programs are made), however, since the time is limited for this project, the design/features will be limited.
+Furthermore I need to use a different data structure to store information depending on what type of exercise, e.g.: you cannot define a 30 minute on an elliptical machine in terms of reps, sets, rest time.
+The reps/sets/rest time would mainly only fit for gym splits, and even then this is quite limiting.
+A better application would address this issue.

-However, technically speaking, it is **impossible** to create a program that would be able to produce the 'ideal' workout routine for everyone, which is why, personally, I would recommend anyone who wants to see the best results in the fastest time to get a personal trainer.

-That being said, with enough background knowledge, I believe that one could definitely find this application useful in managing their workout planning.
+That being said, given that an individual has previous gym experience, they can definitely find this application useful to some extent in managing their workout planning.
 ---

 ## Why is this project of interest to me?